Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 4.1 Email Authentication

-Requirements The following DNS records must be configured:
+The following DNS authentication records must be fully configured:

 - SPF (Sender Policy Framework)